sdss/astra/docs/sphinx/components.rst

 .. rubric:: :header_no_toc:`Components`

 A *component* in Astra describes an analysis tool that can run on some subset (or all!) of SDSS data.
-Each component should have at least one shell utility that takes in a path pointing to an SDSS V data product and to output a data product.
-The output data product might describe the result of some analysis, or it might be a data model (e.g., a data model file with continuum normalisation applied).
+Each component should have one command line tool that takes in input paths pointing to SDSS V data products, and to output some data products.
+The output data proucts might describe the result of some analysis, or they might be an "intermediate" data product (e.g., a data model file with continuum normalisation applied).

 Definitions
 ===========

 An astronomer might find the term *component* synonymous with 'pipeline'.

-The difference is that a pipeline might be a series of sequential steps to execute in order to deliver a final answer (e.g., astrophysical parameters), whereas a *component* is only expected to perform *at least* one task [#]_.
+The difference here is that a pipeline might be a series of sequential steps to execute in order to deliver a final answer (e.g., astrophysical parameters), whereas a *component* is only expected to perform *at least* one task [#]_.
 That task might be continuum normalisation, or it might be providing a classification for a type of object.
 However, a component *can* do more than one task.

 For the purpose of incorporating existing 'pipelines' into the initial version of Astra, we will describe a large pipeline as a *component* and seek to modularize common components in the future.
-In other words, for the purposes of Astra, ASPCAP could be described as a *component*, just as an object classifier could be considered a pipeline component.
+In other words, for the purposes of Astra, *ASPCAP* could be described as a *component*, just as an object classifier could be considered a pipeline component.

 What makes a component?